Mushigarou/get_next_line/README.md

 ### Contributions to this project are welcome!
 If you find any issues or have improvements to suggest, please feel free to submit a pull request.
 ## License

-### This project is licensed under the GPL-2.0 license
+### This project is licensed under the MIT license